Fredericksburg Spousal Support Lawyers

 Spousal support, which used to be termed “alimony,” can often be the most contentious part of a marital separation or divorce.
 This issue can also be complex, typically in cases where other financial factors can affect the outcome, such as the distribution of marital assets and child support.
 You and your spouse can agree outside of court on whether spousal support will be provided and how much.
 However, where you do not agree, it may become an issue for litigation.

-Because we have concentrated our firm’s practice on divorce, BUTLER HODGE MOSS, PLC has a wealth of experience, resources, and skills to apply to your spousal support case.
+Because we have concentrated our firm’s practice on divorce, Butler Moss, PLC has a wealth of experience, resources, and skills to apply to your spousal support case.
 We can help you negotiate a fair settlement on this matter outside of court, allowing you to remain in control of this issue.
 Our team of attorneys can also take the matter before the court in litigation.
 We represent individuals seeking as well as contesting spousal support.
 We can also help with modifications or termination of this support which must be approved by the court.

 Get experienced counsel from a Fredericksburg spousal support attorney in a consultation about your case.
 Contact us via email or by phone at (540) 306-5780 today.